KannonZenetism/zenetism-field-physics/structural-neuroscience/glossary/neurotect.md

 - Coherence is not preference but necessity
 - Deceptions, distortions, and narrative manipulations appear as structural defects
 - Correction is not moralistic but architectural: a repair to prevent systemic failure
-- Treats information integrity as a physical property of the lattice
+- Treats information integrity as an intrinsic property of the lattice

 ### 4. Non-Coercive Authority
 - Establishes hierarchies of competence, not dependency